The Ambassador Program is intended to:

-- IAC officers will review and make recommendations to the AIHA Board for final approval.
+- IAC officers will review and make recommendations to the AIHA President for final approval.

 Once the appointee has completed the orientation program and has submitted an executed statement to that fact to the staff liaison, the appointee will receive a formal letter of appointment.
 This letter will serve as the individual’s primary credential of ambassadorial status.

 - Agreement to be fully supportive of the AIHA strategic plan and the goals and objectives of the IAC during the pursuit of the ambassadorial responsibilities.

 - Agreement to submit activity reports to the Chair of the IAC and the AIHA staff liaison in charge of coordinating international activity upon the completion of activity in the capacity of ambassador.

 - Agreement to submit an annual report to the IAC officers in advance of the committee’s annual meeting, summarizing the capacity building activities undertaken during the previous year to promote the IH/OHS profession in the host country.
 This annual report may be included as a presentation at the annual IAC meeting at the request of the officers.